sddevelopment-be/penguin-pragmatic-patterns/content/concepts/chain_of_accountability.md

 ## Key Components

 Implementation of any idea can be broken down into key phases and components, each of which playing a bounded role, resulting in a coherent hierarchy of accountability.
 The goal of the model is to outline the different areas of responsibility.
 For each component in the chain, there is a clear outline of what is expected, and who is responsible for it.

+{{< image src="/images/concepts/BASE_chain_of_accountability.png" alt="The operational chain of accountability" size="75%">}}

+### Chain Components

 The Chain of Accountability consists of the following components:

 * **Goal:** Defining the target, or overall objective.
 It should be the guiding light that informs all other components, directing the decision-making process towards the desired outcome.